mlocati/docker-php-extension-installer/README.md

 install-php-extensions xdebug-^2.8
 ```

-Please remark that with the syntax above you'll get the vary latest compatible version, which may be unstable.
+Please remark that with the syntax above you'll get the very latest compatible version, which may be unstable.
 In order to install the most recent *stable* version, you can append `@stable`:

 ```sh
 # Install the most recent STABLE xdebug 3.x version (for example 3.2.2)